usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **Why it matters**

-The sprint review is a critical checkpoint—it verifies that outcomes meet expectations and supports timely, informed performance oversight.
+The sprint review is a critical checkpoint, it verifies that outcomes meet expectations and supports timely, informed performance oversight.

 ### Sprint retrospective: reflecting and improving